 AI and Email Marketing

-AI can also help personalise email content right down to the individual customer level, depending on how much information you can feed it from your CRM and sales systems.
+AI can also help hyper-personalise email content right down to the individual customer level, depending on how much information you can feed from your captured online data.
 With the correct data, AI can choose different content, modify customer experiences on the fly, and even interact directly with customers via an AI-enabled natural-language chatbot.
 If any of that sounds attractive, you need to look very closely at how a prospective email marketing service has implemented AI and what kinds of features it offers.

-Another area where AI can help is with the marketing automation capabilities that most of these email suites offer to some degree.
-Automation technology is best suited for prolonged, email-based interactions or drip campaigns.
-But an important aspect here is tracking the customer journey and the various touchpoints customers face from initial contact to closing the sale.
+Another area where AI can help is by introducing autonomous marketing which most of these email suites offer to some degree.
+Autonomous technology is best suited for prolonged, email-based interactions or drip campaigns.
+However, an important aspect here is tracking the customer journey and the various touchpoints customers face from initial contact to closing the sale.
 AI excels in these scenarios since it can drill down to an individual customer and process the exact data for the vast customer volumes that top global retailers might get.

-SwiftERM offer advanced AI for email marketing with out personalise product selection software, delivering each individual consumer products selected that are the highest likely to be purchased SKU that consumer’s using both their buying history and impressions.
+Hyper-personalisation software offers advanced AI for email marketing without personalised product selection software, delivering each consumer products selected that are the highest likely to be purchased SKU that consumer’s using both their buying history and impressions.
 Perpetually ranking imminent product buying propensity.
 This is self-populated into a stylesheet and delivered, without any human being needing to touch it ever.
 Ideal for the start-up who can’t afford staff yet, and is working all the hours god sends.

 Perfect for the hardened marketeer capturing additional revenues that segmenting doesn’t afford due to its limited personalisation capability.
 The knock-on is an increase in AOV (average order value) which rolls on to CLV (customer lifetime value).
-One final benefit is the high drop off in RoR (rate of return) as offering goods to people that they want without the speculation, delivers a massive amount of goods on your loading bay-returned unwanted.
+One final benefit is the high drop-off in RoR (rate of return)

 That’s a huge margin, in addition.
 No wonder it leads the Martech solution ROI tables.
-It convienently runs alongside any ESP to deliver added value for the marketer.
+It conveniently runs alongside any ESP to deliver added value for the marketer.

 Getting Started at the Right Price

-For most business, the real good news is that the cost to reach prospective customers via email is generally low, while the potential for profit is high.
+For most businesses, the real good news is that the cost to reach prospective customers via email is generally low, while the profit potential is high.
 Estimates of the typical return on investment (ROI) for email campaigns vary, but most suggest it is somewhere around $40 per dollar spent.
 That’s one of the highest rates of return of any digital marketing.

 Be sure to look at the tech support details, too, since several vendors don’t make support as available as we would have liked.
 You’ll find that some offer 24/7 phone support, live chat, and email help, while others leave you to rely on online documentation and limited live support hours.
 The best services offer a combination of self-serve help resources—where you can search FAQs and articles to find your answers—as well as live support via chat or phone when you can’t solve an issue yourself.
 We cover all of these concerns in our reviews, plus you can get an overview in the feature chart.